How to Check if Microsoft Online Servers URLs are Allowed on Device Firewall Settings

 Test-NetConnection -ComputerName windowsupdate.microsoft.com -Port 443

-• Since TcpTestSucceeded is True for both port 80 (HTTP) and 443 (HTTPS), the device can successfully connect to Microsoft's Windows Update servers.
+Successful Connectivity: If TcpTestSucceeded returns True for both ports, the device can connect successfully to Windows Update servers.

-By following these steps, you can verify and adjust your firewall settings to ensure that your device can access Microsoft's online servers for Windows updates.
+By following these steps, you can verify and adjust firewall settings, DNS configuration, and network connectivity to ensure that your device can access Microsoft’s online servers for Windows updates.
+Proper validation of firewall rules and network settings helps prevent update failures and ensures smooth operation.

 Was this article helpful?